 Home and apartment vacancy rates are 8.5% in Hoosier Acres.
 NeighborhoodScout analysis shows that this rate is lower than 45.3% of the neighborhoods in the nation, approximately near the middle range for vacancies.

-In addition, one of the unique characteristics of the Hoosier Acres neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.5% of the neighborhoods in America.
+In addition, the Hoosier Acres neighborhood stands out for having an average per capita income lower than 95.5% of the neighborhoods in the United States.

 Also, the Hoosier Acres neighborhood stands out within Indiana for its college student friendly environment.
 NeighborhoodScout's analysis reveals that this neighborhood is home to a number of college students, is relatively walkable, and above average in safety.
 In combination, this makes it stand out for a good place for college students to consider.
 Because a number of college students live here, this neighborhood may be close to a college campus and offer certain amenities nearby geared towards the student body.
 While it's not an environment for everyone, ambitious scholars can enjoy seasonal excitement between semesters and school breaks, and parents can rest easy knowing that the area has an above average safety rating.
 For each of these reasons, the neighborhood is rated among the top 6.6% of college-friendly places to live in IN.
 In addition to being an excellent choice for college students, this neighborhood is also a very good choice for young, single professionals.